TotallyInformation/web-components/libs/uibuilder.module.md

 In each case, `evt.detail` contains the relevant custom data.

 In general, you should not need to use these events.
 There are more focused features that are easier to use such as `onChange` and `onTopic`.

+Of particular note are the `_ui` events.
+These are used by uibuilder-aware web components for UI automation.

 ### setPing function